 If you want to save time, we recommend hiring a professional service company (like IncFile) to do the research and prepare your applications.

-They will provide you with a comprehensive package of all the licenses, permits and tax registrations required for your Georgia LLC, as well as the necessary application forms.
+They will provide you with a comprehensive package of all licenses, permits, and tax registrations required for your Georgia LLC, as well as the necessary application forms.

-After you’ve researched and obtained the proper licenses and permits for your Georgia LLC, you can then proceed to the next lesson: Taxes.
+After you’ve researched and obtained the proper licenses and permits for your Georgia LLC, you can then proceed to the next lesson: Georgia LLC taxes.